In this blog post, I’ll be exploring a couple of different subjects in the hope of adding context and perspective to the Operation: Suffoco save.

 For the younger football fan reading this, let me introduce to you Emile Heskey.

-In Defense of Emile Heskey, the Greatest ‘Non-Striker’ of a Generation
+In Defense of Emile Heskey, the Greatest ‘Non-Strikers’ of a Generation

 Depending on which side of the fence you sit on, Emile Heskey was either one of the most hardworking and underrated forwards of a generation, or an over physical and profligate one.